-The portfolio may invest up to 20% of its total assets in securities of non-U.S. issuers, including depositary receipts.
+The portfolio may invest up to 25% of its total assets in securities of non-U.S. issuers.
 The portfolio will not invest more than 5% of its total assets in the securities of emerging markets issuers.

 The portfolio may invest up to 20% of its net assets in REITs.